algorandfoundation/docs/docs/feature-guides/accounts.md

 By default, Algorand accounts are set to **offline**.
 An **online** account is one that participates in Algorand consensus.
 For an account to go online, it must generate a participation key and send a special key registration transaction.
 Read more about how to register an account online in the [Network Participation](../network-participation/participate-in-consensus/overview.md) section.

 ### Other Account Types
 Creating an Algorand address from a public key, is not the only way.
 A valid address can also be produced from a compiled TEAL contract and through multisignature accounts.
-These accounts differ in how they authenticate spends, but they look like any other account on Algorand.
+These accounts differ in how they authorize spends, but they look like any other account on Algorand.
 Read more about contract accounts in the [Algorand Smart Contracts](asc1/modes.md) section.
 Multisignature accounts are described [below](#multisignature).

 ### Special Accounts